kdsas/Battle-Creatures/README.md

 Game Security,

-Flat-file Databases, and
+Flat-file Databases,

-Connectivity to Android hardware such as the Camera and Gyroscope
+Connectivity to Android hardware such as the Camera and Gyroscope,

+Procedurally generated dungeons, and

+Pixel art creation